patronasxdxd/dev/README.md

 **Tellor Decimals**: Tellor uses 6 decimal precision for their ETHUSD price as determined by a social consensus of Tellor miners/data providers, and shown on Tellor's price feed page.
 Their decimals value is not offered in their on-chain contracts.
 We rely on the continued social consensus around 6 decimals for their ETHUSD price feed.
 Tellor have informed us that if there was demand for an ETHUSD price at different precision, they would simply create a new `requestId`, and make no attempt to alter the social consensus around the precision of the current ETHUSD `requestId` (1) used by Threshold USD.

-### Keeping a sorted list of Troves ordered by ICR
+### Keeping a sorted list of Vaults ordered by ICR

-Threshold USD relies on a particular data structure: a sorted doubly-linked list of Troves that remains ordered by individual collateralization ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in thUSD).
+Threshold USD relies on a particular data structure: a sorted doubly-linked list of Vaults that remains ordered by individual collateralization ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in thUSD).

-This ordered list is critical for gas-efficient redemption sequences and for the `liquidateTroves` sequence, both of which target Troves in ascending order of ICR.
+This ordered list is critical for gas-efficient redemption sequences and for the `liquidateTroves` sequence, both of which target Vaults in ascending order of ICR.

 The sorted doubly-linked list is found in `SortedTroves.sol`.

-Nodes map to active Troves in the system - the ID property is the address of a vault owner.
+Nodes map to active Vaults in the system - the ID property is the address of a vault owner.
 The list accepts positional hints for efficient O(1) insertion - please see the [hints](#supplying-hints-to-cdp-operations) section for more details.

 ICRs are computed dynamically at runtime, and not stored on the node.
-This is because ICRs of active Troves change dynamically, when:
+This is because ICRs of active Vaults change dynamically, when:

 - The collateral:USD price varies, altering the USD of the collateral of every Vault
-- A liquidation that redistributes collateral and debt to active Troves occurs
+- A liquidation that redistributes collateral and debt to active Vaults occurs

-The list relies on the fact that a collateral and debt redistribution due to a liquidation preserves the ordering of all active Troves (though it does decrease the ICR of each active Vault above the MCR).
+The list relies on the fact that a collateral and debt redistribution due to a liquidation preserves the ordering of all active Vaults (though it does decrease the ICR of each active Vault above the MCR).

 The fact that ordering is maintained as redistributions occur, is not immediately obvious: please see the [mathematical proof](https://github.com/threshold-usd/dev/blob/main/papers) which shows that this holds in Threshold USD.